faellacurcio/chatVisualisation/README.md

 # chatVisualisation
-Python code that plots the whats app backup (sent by email) in a polar manner.
+Python code used to plot the whats app backup (sent by email) in a polar manner.

 Pre-requisites:
 - numpy